ocademy-ai/machine-learning/_sources/ml-fundamentals/Build a Web App to use a Mchine Learning model.md

 Create a blank `notebook` to continue the steps below:

-import `pandas`, `matplotlib`, and `numpy` as you did in previous section and import the ufos spreadsheet.
+Import `pandas`, `matplotlib`, and `numpy` as you did in previous section and import the ufos spreadsheet.
 You can take a look at a sample data set:

 ```{code-cell}
 import pandas as pd